robotjackie/portfolio/_projects/04_Arduino_cam.md

 - The RGB formats used by the OV7670 are the RGB565, RGB555 and RGB444.

-- RGB565 is 5 bits for R, 6 bits for G, and 5 bits for B. So that means Red is split up into 2^5=32 different levels of red, Green into 2^6=64, etc.
+- The numbers correspond to the bits used to store each color, for one pixel.
+For example RGB565 uses 5 bits for R, 6 bits for G, and 5 bits for B.

 - In addition there are formats with Y (luminance), such as YCbCr and YUV.
 In these formats, the Y itself is the black and white version of the image, while the other values add color.
 The UV from YUV are from a color plane, while CbCr refer to blue and red components.